CumulusNetworks/docs/content/nvidia-air-v2/OOB-Management-Network.md

 ## What Gets Configured Automatically

-When you enable the OOB network, AIR automatically configures:
+When you enable the OOB network, Air automatically configures:

 - **DHCP server** on the `oob-mgmt-server` with static IP assignments for each node based on MAC address
 - **DNS server** (dnsmasq) so you can reach nodes by hostname (for example, `ssh spine01`)